-Here, we propose a silicon photonic architecture that uses an electro-optic circuit for calculating the gradient vector of each neural network layer \textit{in situ}, which is the most computationally expensive operation performed during the backward pass.
-The proposed architecture exploits the speed and energy advantages of photonics to determine the gradient vector of each neural network layer in a single operational cycle.
-The scope of this paper is limited to the implementation of the DFA algorithm's backward pass; however, inference can also be performed using a similar photonic architecture.\cite{Tait_2017} Training a hardware-based neural network in situ could also inherently account for the manufacturing imperfections and variations of the physical neurons.
+In this work, we 1) propose a silicon photonic architecture that implements a training algorithm (DFA) on-chip; 2) show that DFA is well suited for photonic implementation because all the network layers can be updated in parallel during the backward pass (as the same error is propagated to each layer); and 3) demonstrate that in situ training with DFA is robust to noise as hardware nonidealities are inherently accounted for.
+Our proposed silicon photonic architecture uses an electro-optic circuit for calculating the gradient vector for each hidden layer in situ, which is the most computationally expensive operation performed during the backward pass.
+The proposed architecture exploits the speed and energy advantages of photonics to determine the gradient vector for each hidden layer in a single operational cycle.
+The scope of this paper is limited to the implementation of the DFA algorithm's backward pass; however, inference can also be performed using a similar photonic architecture \cite{Tait_2017}.
 During the backward pass, the error from the network's inference step is encoded on multi-channel optical inputs.
 The electro-optic circuit then calculates the gradient vector for each hidden layer, which is used to update the network parameters stored in memory using an external digital control system.
-We also demonstrate training a feed-forward neural network on the MNIST dataset using experimental on-chip results to validate our proposed architecture.
+We also demonstrate training feed-forward neural networks on the MNIST dataset using experimental on-chip results to validate the photonic architecture.